steveloughran/validate-hadoop-client-artifacts/README.md

 ant release.dir.check
 ```

-Now stage
+Now stage the files, first by copying the dir of release artifacts
+into the svn-mananaged location
 ```bash
 ant stage
 ```

-This makes it visible to others via the apache svn site, but it
-is not mirrored yet.

-When the RC is released, an `svn move` operation can promote it
-directly.

 ### In the staging svn repo, update, add and commit the work